markus-96/simple-distributor/README.md

 It also provides an option to set every message beeing sent to a certain mailadress to status 'hold'

 **be carefull!
-This is still an early Alpha-state!!!**
+This is still an Alpha-state!!!**
-It is only 12 hours old and has not been tested yet!
+The Bounce-Mail sometimes still gets send to the wrong address.

 For configuration, use phpmyadmin.